 Getting straight off the main roads, our guide took us on a ride through narrow pathways, to views overlooking active volcanoes and even stopped at a local farm where we got to meet some cute baby cows.
 Make sure you take plenty of water with you on your ride, even on an overcast day it can be quite a workout.

 7. Explore Pura Taman Ayun Temple

 Taman Ayun literally translates to “beautiful garden”, and it’s a fitting name for this ancient temple that was built in 1634.
-Located in a beautiful park near the Village of Mengwi, approximately 8km southwest of Ubud, Taman Ayun is a family temple where the ancestors of Raja Dynasty of Mengwi and important Gods are honored.
+Located in a beautiful park near the Village of Mengwi, approximately 8 kilometres southwest of Ubud, Taman Ayun is a family temple where the ancestors of Raja Dynasty of Mengwi and important Gods are honoured.

 Surrounded by canals, the temple can only be entered via a bridge which gives access to the outer courtyard of the temple.
 If you’re not a worshipper you are able to walk around the grounds and look in, but you are not able to go into the temple at all out of respect.

 Located at the sacred river of Petanu River is the Tegenungan Village, the southern part of the Kemenuh village.
 We were unfortunately visiting on the rainiest day Bali has ever seen, which meant that the water was significantly murkier than we had hoped for, which was a little disappointing.

 Never the less, the falls were quite remarkable, smashing into the rocks and the river below.
 There is quite a steep flight of stairs to get down to the falls, so be prepared with water and light clothes, especially if you’re visiting in high humidity like we were.
 Entrance to the Tegenungan Waterfall is 10,000 Rp per person.